bendrucker/azure-blob-to-s3/readme.md

 Type: `number`
 Default: `100`

 The maximum number of files to concurrently stream from Azure and into S3.
+This is the `highWaterMark` of the file upload stream.

 ##### azure